alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-play-pause-icon.md

 | `android:strokeColor` | `<path>`     | `integer`  | - - -     | - - -     |
 | `android:strokeWidth` | `<path>`     | `float`    | `0`       | - - -     |

-`fillColor` and `strokeColor` can be used to an icon's color over time. `fillAlpha` and `strokeAlpha` can be used to selectively fade in/out individual paths over the course of an animation. (**TODO(alockwood): add footnote explaining that `android:alpha` can be animated on the `<vector>` tag as well?**) And `strokeWidth` can be used to animate the width of a stroked path over time.
-We'll see some examples of how these properties can be used later on in this post.

-We can see how these commands work in action in the diagrams below.
-Each icon is drawn in a 12x12 grid using the following drawing commands:
+We can see how these commands and attributes work in action in the diagrams below.
+The play and record icons are filled paths with orange and red fill colors respectively.
+The pause icon is a stroked path with a green stroke color and a stroke width of 2.
+Each icon is drawn in a 12x12 grid using the following drawing commands (view the `VectorDrawable` source code for each [here][play-pause-record-vector-drawable-gist]):

 {% include posts/2016/10/22/drawing_paths_demo.html %}

 ### Transforming `group`s of `path`s

-Transformations include alpha, rotation, scale, and translate.
+Transformations include rotation, scale, and translate.
 Pivot determines the center point with which to perform a scale and/or a rotation.

 | Property name        | Element type | Value type |
 |----------------------|--------------|------------|